7ank0v1c/N64-Ocarina-of-Time-Save-Converter-Script/README.md

 **Tested and not currently working on:**
 M64Plus FZ Pro (on android) - '.sra' file type

+**PLEASE NOTE: ALWAYS MAKE A BACKUP OF YOUR SAVE BEFORE CONVERTING OR MESSING WITH IT IN ANYWAY**

 Steps are identical, but just ensure you use the correct tool

+⸻

 **PLEASE NOTE: ALWAYS MAKE A BACKUP OF YOUR SAVE BEFORE CONVERTING OR MESSING WITH IT IN ANYWAY**

-SRA Save Files:
+**SRA Save Files:**
 Step 1: Prepare your SRA
 1. Put your SRA file somewhere easy to access, e.g., ~/Desktop/.